trevormcguire/technical-analysis/README.md

 Technical Analysis (TA) is the study of price movements.

 This package aims to provide an extensible framework for working with various TA tools.
-This includes, but is not limited to: candlestick patterns, technical overlays, technical indicators, statistical analysis, and strategy backtesting.
+This includes, but is not limited to: candlestick patterns, technical overlays, technical indicators, statistical analysis, and automated strategy backtesting.

 ## Why Use This Library?